vivekssv/python-scripts/README.md

 maintenance - collection of list how can proceed with it
 - dictionary_json.py
 maintenance - collection of json input to iterate into the python Dictionary
+- basics.py
+maintenance - collection classes and objects with references

 ### Docker images handle
 - docker search newimages